marianabritoazevedo/powerbi-spotify/README.md

 2          | Closer                                 |The Chainsmokers |3015525|2017-01-01|['pop', 'pop dance', 'tropical house', 'edm', 'electropop', 'dance pop']
 3          | Let me love you                        |DJ Snake         |2545384|2017-01-01|['pop', 'electronic trap', 'dance pop', 'edm', 'pop dance', 'pop rap']
 4          | Rockabye (feat.
 Sean Paul & Anne-Marie |Clean Bandit     |3256604|2017-01-01|['pop', 'uk dance', 'dance pop', 'uk funky', 'tropical house', 'pop dance', 'post-teen pop', 'edm']

+After that, the database was treated by separating the musical genres into a new table, with the respective name of each artist, and creating a many-to-many relationship between these tables.

+## The dashboard